Sometimes, even as adults it can be hard t understand biblical concepts – one of those being the Holy Trinity!

 So now that we understand what the Bible has to say about the trinity, and when we should start teaching it to our kids, how do we go about explaining it?

-Here are 4 super FUN, creative, and VISUAL ways you can use to help you explain the trinity to your children!
+Here are 4 super FUN, creative, and VISUAL ways you can use to help you explain the different persons of the trinity to your children!

 1. Read Books About The Trinity